SuperOfficeDocs/data-access/docs/netserver/entities/index.md

 ### Complex properties

 Entities are objects that may contain property values that are fetched from more than just the primary object table.
-In the case of a `Person` entity, the primary object table being the `Person` table.
-A `Person.Contact` property is a class object that is structured and populated in such a way that take into account settings from more tables than just the `Person` table.
+In the case of a `Person` entity, the primary object table is the `Person` table.
+A `Person.Contact` property is a class object that is structured and populated in such a way that takes into account settings from more tables than just the `Person` table.

 * **A single entity:** a logical real-world object, such as `Contact`, `Person`, or `Appointment`.
 * **[Entity collections][12]:** collections of the business models, such as `ContactCollection`, `PersonCollection`, and `AppointmentCollection`.